kemapak/javascript-fundamentals/README.md

 The software engineer can through the examples to understand the concepts as well as the new features of JavaScript.

-Each section has a README file for more details about that specific feature of the language.
+Each section has a README file for more details about that specific topic of the language.

-Most code example has also its' unit tests to help the student to understand the contract of the feature better as well as hope to make writing unit tests a habit.
+Most code example has also has unit tests to help the student to understand the contract of the feature better as well as hope to make writing unit tests a habit.

 ## Table of Contents